Bell Trail optional connector

 On the return trip, views from the saddle crest feature Mingus and Woodchute Mtns, Jerome, and the expansive Verde Lakebed sediments that cover the floor of this valley.

-NOTES: This will be a blazingly hot trail during summer.
-A short distance east of the parking lot lie two sewerage settling ponds that service the old Beaver Creek Ranger Station.
+This will be a blazingly hot trail during summer.
+A short distance east of the parking lot lie two sewage settling ponds that service the old Beaver Creek Ranger Station.
 The trail was laid out in such a way to minimize and actually eliminate the visual presence of the ponds.
-The ponds and their fence are visible on only about the first .1 mile of the trail.
+The ponds and their fence are visible on only about the first 0.1 mile of the trail.

 Cattleman Bruce Brockett helped build and manage the Beaver Creek Guest Ranch, one of the notable early resorts of the area.
 It eventually became Southwestern Academy.
 He later bought the V Bar V cattle operation and ran unsuccessfully for governor in the 1940's.
 He is also remembered for making pets of sick or injured cows.

 The man himself wrote HAZ that he led groups constructing the trail and trailhead.
 Stating it took more than one day to complete.
 Used to work at BCRD & lived at Beaver Creek for 17 yrs.
 Worked on most trails in the now Red Rock Ranger District from 1988-2005.